 With the return of Locomotive 3801 to predecessors of Transport Heritage NSW in 2006, we continued to focus on our passenger experiences, delivering a range of tours to the public with a wide range of historic steam and diesel locomotives.
 We also continued to work on the restoration and maintenance of rolling stock.
-Recent highlights have included the return to service of lounge car CAM502 and diesel Locomotive 42101, both of which are now regular fixtures in the roster alongside the rest of our locomotive and carriage fleet.
+Recent highlights have included the return to service of lounge car CAM502 and diesel locomotives 42101 and X54, all of which are now regular fixtures in the roster alongside the rest of our locomotive and carriage fleet.

-Our Cockatoo Run, proudly operated since 1995, Hawkesbury River Express and various one-off tours that we run are what our passengers know and love.
-Whilst we operate many interesting and important rolling stock items that the rail community loves to see, the travelling public value the experience of our heritage rail tours, enjoying time with family and friends, and reflecting on the role that rail has played in developing Australia.
+Our Cockatoo Run, proudly operated since 1995, Hawkesbury River Express, Blue Mountaineer and other mainline tours that we run are what our passengers know and love.
+Whilst we operate many interesting and important items of rolling stock that the rail community loves to see, the travelling public value the experience of our heritage rail tours, enjoying time with family and friends, and reflecting on the role that rail has played in developing Australia.

 We wish to be a safe, sustainable and collaborative organisation that works to improve and promote heritage rail, across all of Australia.
-We look forward to working with other groups and people to help everyone achieve their and our goals, and for the heritage rail sector to be stronger as a result.
+We look forward to working with other groups and people to help everyone achieve their and our goals, and for the heritage rail sector in NSW in particular to become stronger as a result.

 ECHR is an organisation whose purpose is to preserve railway heritage for the enjoyment of the public by operating tour trains.
 We are a not-for profit company, and all surplus funds are directed to ongoing restoration and maintenance of our trains.

-ECHR operates day tours and charters out of Sydney as well as scheduled services to the Illawarra and Southern Highlands.
-If you would like more information on these tours please visit our website, www.eastcoastheritagerail.com.au, call our office on 1300 65 3801, or follow us on Facebook, Instagram and Linkedin.
+ECHR operates day tours and charters out of Sydney, as well as scheduled services to the Illawarra and Southern Highlands.
+If you would like more information on these tours please browse these pages, call our office on 1300 65 3801, or follow us on Facebook, Instagram and Linkedin.